Baked Vegan Mac and Cheese with Crispy Quinoa Topping

-In the past, some of my favorites have been a warm bowl of black bean quinoa chili, or a big pile of sweet potato nachos, but ever since I created that vegan lemon cream sauce, I've had pasta on the brain.
+In the past, some of my favorites have been a warm bowl of black bean quinoa chili or a big pile of sweet potato nachos, but ever since I created that vegan lemon cream sauce, I've had pasta on the brain.

 So today's healthy comfort food is a baked vegan mac and cheese recipe!

-Just like any traditional mac and cheese, we have three things: noodles, cheese sauce and a crispy topping.
+Just like any traditional mac and cheese, we have three things: noodles, cheese sauce, and a crispy topping.

 But unlike traditional mac and cheese, we're swapping in our healthier versions of each.
-We're using a gluten-free pasta made from whole grain brown rice, that vegan lemon cream sauce I mentioned above and topping with the whole thing with a layer of quinoa crispies.
+We're using a gluten-free pasta made from whole grain brown rice, that vegan lemon cream sauce I mentioned above and top with the whole thing with a layer of quinoa crispies.